jbock-java/zerobuilder/README.md

 # DEPRECATION WARNING

-In May 2017, the core `@Updater` functionality of zerobuilder has been split into smaller projects.
+In May 2017, the core `@Updater` functionality of zerobuilder has been split into several smaller projects, most of them well below 1000 LOC.
-These are easier to maintain, generate fewer LOC and have extra features like `Optional` support.
+These are easier to maintain, generate less code and have extra features, such as `Optional` support.

 If you are primarily using the `@Updater` annotation, please consider migrating to one of these: